Chart Color Schemes

 Reedy Creek features high concentrations of family households, with a higher-than-average median household size

 Family households constitute 85.1% of all households, including 47.5% couples with children, 24.1% couples without children, and 13.1% single parent families.
-Non-family households comprise the remaining 14.9%, with lone person households at 12.4% and group households making up 2.1% of the total.
-The median household size is 3.1 people, larger than the Rest of Qld average of 3.0 people.
+Non-family households account for the remaining 14.9%, with lone person households at 12.4% and group households comprising 2.1%.
+The median household size is 3.1 people, larger than the Rest of Qld average of 3.0.

 Frequently Asked Questions - Households